wes648/Westerfit.jl/README.md

 A new program for the simulating and fitting of molecular rotational spectra for $C_s$ molecules with one internal rotor and one spin source.

 Description of current status:
-Torsion-Rotation tested against BELGI & RAM36.
-See test/belgi and example/2ba
-Hyper-fine tested against SPFIT. see test/spfit
-SR undergoing testing. see test/spfit
+Current molecular tests are largely going well.
+Most problems are from minor differences in K assignment after diagonalization which is somewhat expected but nonetheless frustrating.

 The westerfit input file is divided into three sections each with a designated header.
 The very first line is a title card and the sections are the Control Settings (%CNTRLS), Second Order Parameters (%2NDORDER), and the additional Operators & Parameters (%PARAMS).

 ### Control Settings
 Below are control settings, their meanings, and default values::Type

-**apology**: Prints a sincere if awkward apology for the name of the program, true::Bool
+**apology** (true::Bool): Prints a sincere if awkward apology for the name of the program

-**RUNmode**: Dictates how the program is run by finding characters in string.
+**RUNmode** (ESF::String): Dictates how the program is run by finding characters in string.
 E calculates & prints energy levels, S calculates & prints transitions, and F performs the optimization.
 ES will run through the same calculations as S but without printing energy levels.
 Currently ES run before F but this will be reversed in a future update.
-ESF::String
+ESF

-**S**: Spin value of the internal spin source.
-This can be either electron or nuclear spin, 0::Float64
+**S** (0::Float64): Spin value of the internal spin source.
+This can be either electron or nuclear spin

-**NFOLD**: Symmetry-fold of the internal rotor.
-0 disables most of the torsional code (I think),  0::Int
+**NFOLD** (0::Int): Symmetry-fold of the internal rotor.
+0 disables most of the torsional code (I think)

-**mcalc**: Determines the size of the torsional basis as 2mcalc+1 for A & E symmetry states and 2mcalc+2 for B symmetry.
+**mcalc** (8::Int): Determines the size of the torsional basis as 2mcalc+1 for A & E symmetry states and 2mcalc+2 for B symmetry.
 BELGI uses 10 for the first stage and the equivalent of 4 for the second stage.
-8::Int
+I've found 5 to work reasonably well without being repulsively slow.

-**vtmax**: Largest torsional state output by the code.
+**vtmax** (0::Int): Largest torsional state output by the code.
 I *think* this also impacts what torsional states are used in the fitter.
 Best to keep with just ground state for now.
-0::Int

-**Jmax**: Largest J value in the simulation, 0.0::Float64
+**Jmax** (0.0::Float64): Largest J value in the simulation.
+The code will automatically adjust if S is a half integer and print a warning.

-**νmin**: Lowest frequency in the simulation in GHz, 0.0::Float64
+**νmin** (0.0::Float64): Lowest frequency in the simulation in GHz

-**νmax**: Highest frequency in the simulation in GHz, 40.::Float64
+**νmax** (40.::Float64): Highest frequency in the simulation in GHz.
+Make sure this is larger than νmin or the code will crash

-**INTthres**: Minimum intensity value included in the file, 0.0::Float64
+**INTthres** (0.0::Float64): Minimum intensity value included in the file

-**TK**: Temperature of the simulation, not sure this is actually used because a certain author finds thermodynamics abhorrent, 8.0::Float64
+**TK** (8.0::Float64): Temperature of the simulation, not sure this is actually used because a certain author finds thermodynamics abhorrent

-**λlm0**: Scale-factor used to determine the inital Levenberg-Marquardt Parameter.
-This gets multiplied by rms/(1+rms), 0.0001::Float64
+**λlm0** (0.0001::Float64): Scale-factor used to determine the inital Levenberg-Marquardt Parameter.
+This gets multiplied by a function of the rms to determine the LBMQ Parameter used in a given step.

-**turducken**: Number of Levenberg-Marquardt steps calculated on single step before recalculated the Jacobian.
-Doesn't seem worth it given the current performance of the Jacobian, 1::Int
+**turducken** (1::Int): Number of Levenberg-Marquardt steps calculated on single step before recalculated the Jacobian.
+Doesn't seem worth it given the current performance of the Jacobian but can give an occasional performance boost

 ### Second Order Parameters